 Healing Properties

-Gynecological conditions – Common rue contains an essence rich in methyl-n-nonyl ketone, with vigorous oxytocic activity (it contracts the uterus) and emmenagogue properties.
-Thus, it is used for amenorrhea (lack of menstruation), once this lack is ascertained not to be caused by pregnancy; and for weak, irregular, or painful menstruation (dysmenorrhea).
+Gynecological conditions – Common rue is rich in methyl-n-nonyl ketone, with vigorous oxytocic activity (it contracts the uterus) and emmenagogue properties.
+Thus, it is used for amenorrhea (lack of menstruation), once this lack is ascertained not to be caused by pregnancy, and for weak, irregular, or painful menstruation (dysmenorrhea).

 Antispasmodic and antiseptic – Common rue essence has both properties and is thus administered to calm colic abdominal pain.